 Here are some social proof ideas to start using now:

 - Real-time stats

 - Trust badges on your website

 One of the best and easiest ways to add social proof to your site is by using TrustPulse.

 TrustPulse is the most powerful social proof tool for business websites.
-You can use it to automate social proof by showing real-time customer activity notifications on your website in the form of an eye-catching, unobtrusive popup.
+You can use it to automate social proof by showing recent activity notifications on your website in the form of an eye-catching popup:

-TrustPulse takes less than 5 minutes to set up—not bad for social proof that’s proven to give you an instant increase to site conversions by up to 15%.
+TrustPulse takes less than 5 minutes to set up and can give you an instant increase to site conversions by up to 15%.

 14. Offer Different Payment Methods

 Offering different payment methods on your eCommerce store has loads of advantages, including: